Adetoyebamise/javascript-DOM/explainCitizenConcept/explainSecondClassCitizen.md

 >Explain first class and second class citizens

-second class citizin are also called second class function
+second class citizin are also called second class function; they are function that cannot be used assigned as values.